redowlphoto/redowlphoto-site/content/categories/sea-fjord/_index.md

-﻿---
+---
-title: "Sea & Fjord"
+title: Sea & Fjord
-description: "Minimalist seascapes from Mariager Fjord, Øster Hurup and the Kattegat coast."
+description: Minimalist seascapes from Mariager Fjord, Øster Hurup and the Kattegat coast.
+slug: sea-fjord
 ---

 Along the shores of Mariager Fjord and the open Kattegat, the sea is rarely dramatic.